apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   elevator, so if you want to make sure to hear all the Typhon+Tyreen dialogue up there, make sure to wait around for dialogue lines to finish before pressing onward.
+* The locker holding Ember's tools, in Freddie's lair in Impound Deluxe, doesn't open all the way when BUD Bot opens it up for you.
+  The tools are still easily-grabbable, though.

 TODO
 ====